Skip over navigation

 Research Interests

-"Life at the edge"-Surfaces are where the action is.
+“Life at the edge” - Surfaces are where the action is!

-Our research program is aimed at characterizing and understanding chemical reactions at surfaces.
-Interfacial processes and surface chemistry are at the heart of technologies associated with the chemical and petroleum industries, functioning of batteries and fuel cells, production of microelectronic devices, and design and fabrication of sensors and diagnostic devices, and play key roles in heterogeneous processes in environmental and atmospheric chemistry.
-By discovering novel methods to alter and control surface chemistry we seek to develop new catalysts for specialty chemical synthesis, make advanced materials with novel properties, and build functional nanostructures from a "bottom-up" approach utilizing directed manipulation and layered nanofabrication at surfaces and interfaces.
-Surfaces are central to nanoscience and technology, modifying and controlling important properties of nanoparticles and electrical contacts.
-We employ a wide array of surface analytical techniques in our work, including scanning tunneling microscopy (STM), high-resolution X-ray photoelectron spectroscopy (HR-XPS), high-sensitivity low energy ion scattering (HS-LEIS), and infrared reflection-absorption spectroscopy (IRAS).
+Interfacial processes and surface chemistry are at the heart of a wide range of technologies, e.g., those associated with the chemical and petroleum industries, functioning of batteries and fuel cells, production of microelectronic devices, and design and fabrication of sensors and diagnostic devices.
+In addition, surfaces play key roles in heterogeneous processes in environmental and atmospheric chemistry, and are central to developments in nanoscience and technology by modifying and controlling properties of nanoparticles and electrical contacts.